brownjm/laser-propagation/README.md

 ending_distance = 1 # final propagation distance of simulation
 ```

 Since the input file is used to control the simulation there are some sections that are required and others that are optional.
-See the wiki for a complete description of all available sections.
+See the documentation for a complete description of all available sections.

 ## Running
  To run the simulation use